5 convenient locations

 Following a collision involving a commercial vehicle, a trucking company may immediately send out a "crash team" of lawyers, accident reconstructionists, and private investigators to the accident scene.
 Their job is to secure the scene and start gathering evidence to show that their company and driver were not at fault.
 They may even try to influence the police officers investigating the accident, encouraging them to include or omit certain details from the accident report or even change their conclusions about the cause of the collision.

-When you contact Alford & Clark Injury Attorneys after a commercial truck wreck, you will have your own team of attorneys and experts on the scene.
+When you contact Alford Law PLLC after a commercial truck wreck, you will have your own team of attorneys and experts on the scene.
 We will work to find the evidence that the trucking company may be trying to minimize.
 We will do everything we can to make sure critical evidence is preserved and establish liability for your injuries and damages.
 We can assist with cases involving:

 • Driver fatigue caused by truck drivers violating hours of service regulations or remaining on the road when they are drowsy or otherwise unable to safely operate a commercial vehicle.